hashicorp/consul/website/source/docs/internals/acl.html.markdown

 Bootstrapping the ACL system is done by providing an initial [`acl_master_token` configuration](/docs/agent/options.html#acl_master_token), which will be created as a "management" type token if it does not exist.
-Note that the `acl_master` token is only installed when a server acquires cluster leadership.
-If you would like to install or change the `acl_master` token, set the new value for `acl_master` in the configuration for all servers.
+Note that the `acl_master_token` is only installed when a server acquires cluster leadership.
+If you would like to install or change the `acl_master_token`, set the new value for `acl_master_token` in the configuration for all servers.
 Once this is done, restart the current leader to force a leader election.

 ## Rule Specification